oumi.analyze#

 Dictionary mapping analyzer names to their results.

-- class oumi.analyze.AnalyzerConfig(id: str, instance_id: str | None = None, params: dict[str, ~typing.Any]=<factory>)[source]#
+- class oumi.analyze.AnalyzerConfig(id: str, instance_id: str, params: dict[str, ~typing.Any]=<factory>)[source]#

 Bases:

-objectConfiguration for a single analyzer.
+objectConfiguration for a single analyzer instance.

 - Variables:

-id (str) – Analyzer type identifier (e.g., “length”, “quality”).
+id (str) – Analyzer type (registry id, e.g. “length”, “difficulty_judge”).

 params (dict[str, Any]) – Analyzer-specific parameters.